-Changing a Character to ASCII with the ASC Function
+Changing a Character to ASCII

-Another easy function to learn to use is the ASC or ASCII tool.
-We named the variable holder because we are just translating the keyboard character extracted from the password to a numeric code.
+Another easy function to learn to use is the ASCII tool.
+We named the variable holder1 because we are just translating the keyboard character extracted from the password to a numeric code.
 Americans Standard Code for Information Interchange or ASCII format has the number that designation for every keyboard character.
 Type the following code.